sankalpmh/Hadiya-Azure-Application/README.md

 Welcome to the Hadiya Products Website repository.
 This application is designed to create a robust and user-friendly website for Hadiya Products, hosted on Azure.
 The website showcases a variety of products and provides a seamless shopping experience for users.

+**Usage**
+Open your browser and navigate to [https://hadiyafrontend.z13.web.core.windows.net/] to see the frontend.
+The backend server will be running on http://localhost:3000.

 ## Table of Contents
 - [Technologies Used](#technologies-used)
 - [Installation](#installation)